Pakistan Cricket Board

-The Pakistan Cricket Board (PCB), formerly known as Board of Control for Cricket in Pakistan (BCCP), is a sports governing body for cricket in Pakistan responsible for controlling and organising all tours and matches undertaken by the Pakistan national cricket team.
-A member of the International Cricket Council (ICC) since 1952, it represents the country's men's and women's national teams in international cricket tournaments played under the ICC.
+The Pakistan Cricket Board (PCB), formerly known as Board of Control for Cricket in Pakistan (BCCP), is the sports governing body for cricket in Pakistan responsible for controlling and organising all tours and matches undertaken by the Pakistan national cricket team.
+A full member of the International Cricket Council (ICC) since 1952, it represents the country's men's and women's national teams in international cricket tournaments played under the ICC.

+History

-Following the establishment of Pakistan as an independent dominion of the British Empire in 1947, professional and amateur cricket commenced in the same year, seeing as local infrastructure had already been established when the country was part of the British Raj.
+Following the establishment of Pakistan in 1947, professional and amateur cricket commenced in the same year.
 Cricket matches were arranged informally until 1948, when a Board of Control was formally instituted.
 Pakistan was admitted to the Imperial Cricket Conference (currently known as International Cricket Council) in July 1952, and has since been a full member, playing Test cricket.
 The team's first Test series took place in India between October and December 1952.

 Inaugural Board of Control

 The Pakistan Cricket Board was inaugurated on 1 May 1949 as the Board of Control for Cricket in Pakistan (BCCP).
 The first meeting, held in the committee rooms of Lahore Gymkhana, saw HE Iftikhar Hussain Khan Mamdot, the Nawab of Mamdot, made president and chairman, with Justice A. R. Cornelius as one of three vice-presidents.
 The following year, Cornelius became chairman of the working committee, until he relinquished his connection with the board in early 1953.

 The working chairman was always one of the three vice-presidents.
-In April 1957, Ayub Khan imposed three more new vice-presidents (himself being one of them).
+In November 1958, President Ayub Khan appointed three more new vice-presidents.
 Then between December 1958 and September 1969 the post of vice-president disappeared.